kabirbagai21/cse15l-lab-reports/lab-report-2-week-4.md

 ![Image](breakingtest2symptom.png)

 The bug in the code caused files with empty lines at the end of the document (failure inducing inputs) to fail when passed into MarkdownParse.
 The symptom of the bug was an infinite loop.
 One can see how currentIndex is printed over and over again in the above picture.
+The bug was caused by the absence of a break statement in the while loop in case another closed bracket could not be found (returns -1).

 ***